RMoraffah/NLP-Papers/README.md

+# Automated Data Creation
+## Final code can be found at

-# Phase 2: Automated Data Creation
+# Automated Data Creation

 ## Final dataset can be found at [[THIS LINK]](https://drive.google.com/drive/folders/1m_xmnU3XAKvzLStDeqtW3dee6KXU9s9U?usp=sharing)
 + We each were to extract 10K datapoints from different datasets so we can build a robust model.